sifer169966/go-hexagonal/README.md

 │   │   └── service         # The business logic of the application.
 │   │
 │   ├── handler             # The handlers, to handle the incoming requests.
 │   └── repostiory          # The repositories such as Database, a microservice API exposed via gRPC or REST, or just a simple CSV file.
-│
+|
-├── pkg                     # utility packages.
+│── mocks                   # mocking an interface to do a unit testing ├── pkg                     # utility packages.
 └── protocol                # The protocols to serve for client.
 ```